ricardowgomes/ihungry/README.md

 =========
 ### Midterm project for [Lighthouse Labs](https://github.com/lighthouse-labs) Immersive Web Development Bootcamp.

-iHungry is an app that allows clients to browse trough the restaurants menu, filter items by their type and price, and place an order for pick-up.
-Upon the order submission, the restaurant receives a text notification with the order number and the name of the customer while the customer receives a confirmation message with the estimated wait time.
+iHungry is an online app that allows clients to browse trough a restaurant's menu, see each item's details, filter items by their type, add or delete them from the cart, and place an order for pick-up.

+Upon the order submission, the restaurant receives a text notification with the order number and the name of the customer while the customer receives a personalized text with an estimated wait time.

+Customer can visit  to check their current order information on and see a countdown timer.
+They can also visit the page with all their past orders.

+The restaurant's administrator sees all outstanding orders on their home page.
+Among order details, there is calculated time for each order's completion.
+When the order is ready, the administrator can confirm the pick-up.
+The customer will receive a confirmation text with their order number.